nil/figma-dynamic-icon-export/README.md

 - [ ] Add option to not have the size explicitly in the icon name
 - [ ] Create components containing the resulting SVG code
 - [ ] Optimize the icon with SVGO before exporting
+- [ ] Hide some layers when exporting

 ## Local development